…so said the late Eleanor Roosevelt when she first came face to face with the almighty Iguazú Falls back in 1944.

 There was nobody around, just us and the wetlands.
 An experience we'll never forget!

-Day 7: drive from Esteros del Iberá to Posadas airport
+Day 7: Esteros del Iberá to Posadas airport

 The final drive from Esteros del Iberá to Posadas airport is simple and takes no more than 1 hour.